hydephp/develop/docs/getting-started/architecture-concepts.md

 There are a few terms that are important to define before we explore their correlations.

-- **Path:** The full path to a file, including the file name and extension.
+- **Path:** The full path to a file, including the file name, directory, and extension.
 - **Identifier:** The unique identifier for a page.
 Unique only within the same page type.
 - **Route key:** The key used to access the page in the routing system.
 Unique across all site pages.